wolfgangasdf/gmail-attachment-remover/README.md

     * Select a folder for mail backups.
     * `limit`: select a maximum number of emails processed, e.g., 100.
 After this you can check the emails if everything is fine, further the process might take very long and google might interrupt the connection from time to time.
     * `label`: Gmail message label to be searched for, e.g. `removeattachments`.
 It is removed after attachment removal (doesn't work in conversation view, see above).
 If empty, this is ignored.
+    * You can also give custom names for the "All Mail" and "Trash" folders - check the error log if the defaults don't work (e.g., other languages).
     * `gmail search`: use a "RAW Gmail search term" to pre-filter emails.
 See the examples in the drop-down list and [here](https://support.google.com/mail/answer/7190?hl=en) for information.
         `size:1MB has:attachment older_than:12m -in:inbox` is a good choice: mails that are small, in the inbox, within the last 12 month, or without attachment, are skipped.
     * `minimum Attachment size`: Select a minimum size above which attachments will be considered.
 Important for multiple attachments in mails!